Japan Is Betting Big On The Future Of Hydrogen Cars

 "So it's not really clean if that is the case," says Kimiko Haraka of the Kiko Network, a Japanese environmental group.

-Haraka is critical of a plan by a number of Japanese companies, including Kawasaki Heavy Industries, J-Power, Iwatani Corporation and Marubeni, to build a plant in Australia that would use lignite coal to produce hydrogen for fuel cell vehicles.
+Haraka is critical of a plan by a number of Japanese companies, including Kawasaki Heavy Industries, J-Power, Iwatani Corp. and Marubeni, to build a plant in Australia that would use lignite coal to produce hydrogen for fuel cell vehicles.
 She also worries that the many subsidies for hydrogen come at the expense of promoting renewable energy.

 Still, Bertel Schmitt, a former car industry advertising executive who lives in Tokyo, says it makes sense for Japan and its automakers to include hydrogen vehicles in their long game plan.